w3f/polkadot-wiki/docs/learn/learn-xcvm.md

 At the core of XCM lies the Cross-Consensus Virtual Machine (XCVM).
 A “message” in XCM is an XCVM program, referred to as an **"XCM"** or **"XCMs"** for multiple messages.
 The XCVM is a register-based state machine.
-The state is tracked in domain-specific registers that can hold information regarding the temporary state of a particular message.
+The state is tracked in domain-specific registers that hold information that is used and mutated along the execution of a particular message.
 Most of the XCM format comprises these registers and the instructions used to compose XCVM programs.

 The XCVM is an ultra-high-level non-Turing-complete computer whose instructions are designed to be